 - You should not install the solar PV panels above the highest part of your roof, which excludes the chimney.
 It should also not project out more than 20 cm from the ceiling or walls of your house.

-- If your roof solar systems are broken and you are not using them anymore, you should get them removed as soon as possible.
+- If your roof solar systems are broken and you are not using them anymore, you should remove them as soon as possible.

 - People should think twice before installing giant solar panel systems on the roof.
 The main reason is that the installations shouldn’t have a massive impact on your building and should sustain the structure’s weight.